Life Insurance for New Parents: What to Know Before Baby Arrives

 1. What Is the Best Type of Life Insurance for Young Families?

-Out of the many types of life insurance available to young parents, term life insurance is the most practical because it provides an affordable way to get coverage for a low price.
-Term life can be structured for 10, 20 or 30 years, the number of years it will take for kids to grow up and provide for themselves.
+Out of the many types of life insurance for new parents, term life insurance is the most practical because it provides an affordable way to get coverage for a low price.
+Term life can be structured for 10, 20 or 30 years — depending on the number of years it will take for your child to grow up and become financially stable.
 If the worst happens, term life benefits can provide the safety net needed to keep kids on a path to financial independence without the burden of mortgage and education debt.

-3. Can I Get Life Insurance While I Am Pregnant?
+3. Can You Get Life Insurance While Pregnant?

-4. How Much Life Insurance Do I Need?
+4. How Much Life Insurance Do New Parents Need?

-New parents take out life insurance policies to protect their kids.
-It’s best to name a partner or designate a trust as the beneficiary, not the kids.
 Minors cannot receive death benefits, so it makes more sense for a trusted adult to carry out financial wishes.
-With an adult making financial decisions, children can use a life insurance death benefit to become debt-free in the short-term and pay for college and living expenses in the long-term.
+With an adult making financial decisions, children can benefit from a life insurance death benefit by becoming debt-free in the short term and paying for college and living expenses in the long term.

 Plan for the Future